Jaykul/Information/Docs/Set-InfoTemplate.md

-{ScriptName}     = The name of the running script file {LineNumber}     = The line number of the script file {Location}       = A pre-formatted Location string {PSComputerName} = The computer that generated the original InformationMessage
+{ScriptName}     = The name of the running script file {LineNumber}     = The line number of the script file {Location}       = A pre-formatted Location string {PSComputerName} = The computer that generated the original InformationRecord

 \`e               = The escape character (\[char\]27) for ANSI